bagustris/arbain-nawawi/README.md

 A raw of [Arbain Nawawi](https://bagustris.github.io/arbain-nawawi).

-Explanation or Arbain Nawai by Ibnu Daqiq Al-'Ied.
+Explanation or Arbain Nawawi by Ibnu Daqiq Al-'Ied.

 Technical information:
 1. Contents are written in markdown files, see 1 to 42.md.